 - Print out the drawing, preferably on cover stock.

-The diagram above was made in an older version of Corel Draw, following the directions written above.
-I have also made an almost identical diagram in Autosketch, just to prove it can be done.
-The diagram below has all extra lines removed, making it easier to see how the gear will look when cut out.
+The diagram above was made in an older version of Corel Draw, following the above directions.
+I have also created an almost identical diagram in AutoSketch to prove it can be done.
+The diagram below removes all the extra lines, making it easier to see how the gear will look when cut out.

-This sort of gear will work well, when used on the flat, along with other gears, to increase or reduce speed.
-However, round teeth like this are not the best design when having the gears perpendicular to each other, as would be needed to change the direction of the movement.
+This sort of gear will work well when used on the flat, along with other gears, to increase or reduce speed.
+However, round teeth like this are not the best design when the gears are perpendicular to each other, as this would be needed to change the direction of the movement.

-There is an excellent tool available online, which will design gears.
-All that’s needed is to insert the number of teeth in each gear, along with the tooth spacing and a few other pieces of information.
-The application makes the design in real time, allowing you to print out a full-sized pattern.
+An excellent tool for designing gears is available online.
+All that’s needed is to insert the number of teeth in each gear, tooth spacing, and a few other pieces of information.
+The application makes the design real time, allowing you to print a full-sized pattern.
 This app is available at WoodGears.

 Making the Simplest Form of Wooden Gear

-There are ways of cheating to get a good wood gear, without having to go through all the trouble of cutting out all the teeth of a gear.
-While this is not really something that any of us would want to do for decorative gears, it is something that can be useful for shop equipment.
+There are ways to cheat to get good wood gear without having to go through all the trouble of cutting out all the teeth.
+While this is not really something that any of us would want to do for decorative gears, it can be useful for shop equipment.

-The secret is to use a serpentine belt which is designed for use with a sprocket.
-These belts have ribs running across the width of the belt, rather than ridges running down their length.
-The ribs work rather well as gear teeth, in applications where there isn’t a lot of load on the gear.
-Proper spacing of the gears is necessary, so that the teeth make good contact, without crushing the rubber and causing excessive drag on the gear train.
+The secret is to use a serpentine belt designed for use with a sprocket.
+These belts have ribs running across the width rather than ridges running down their length.
+The ribs work rather well as gear teeth in applications where there isn’t a lot of load on the gear.
+Proper spacing of the gears is necessary so that the teeth make good contact without crushing the rubber and causing excessive drag on the gear train.

-To make this sort of gear, start by cutting the belt to provide the right number of teeth.
-Make sure that they are all full teeth, as well as having a full valley at one end.
-Measure how long this section of belt is, and divide that by Pi to determine the diameter of the wood disc needed to mount it to.
+Cut the belt to provide the correct number of teeth to make this gear.
+Ensure they have complete teeth and a whole valley at one end.
+Measure how long this section of belt is and divide that by Pi to determine the diameter of the wood disc needed to mount it.

-Draw a circle the correct diameter directly onto the plywood being used to make the gear.
+Draw a circle with the correct diameter directly onto the plywood used to make the gear.
 Be sure to mark the center well also.
 Then cut the circle out, cutting it slightly large.
-Drill out the center and put a matching sized pin through a scrap piece of plywood, to act as a sanding jig to help ensure that the finished circle is exactly the right size.
-This piece of plywood needs to be clamped to the table of the belt sander, with the gear blank set on it.
+Drill out the center and put a matching-sized pin through a scrap piece of plywood to act as a sanding jig to help ensure that the finished circle is exactly the right size.
+This piece of plywood must be clamped to the belt sander table with the gear blank set on it.
 Turn the gear blank around, sanding all sides.
-Then readjust the jig, moving it slightly closer.
+Then, readjust the jig, moving it slightly closer.
 Keep moving it in, step by step, trimming off a little bit more, all the way around, until the disk is the right size.

-To finish the gear, all that needs to be done is have the belt glued onto the outside of the plywood disk, teeth out.
-Contact cement would be best for this, as it adheres well with both wood and rubber.
-Use an ample amount on the plywood, as it will tend to soak into the end grain of the inner plies.
+To finish the gear, the belt must be glued t the outside of the plywood disk, teeth out.
+Contact cement would be best for this as it adheres well to wood and rubber.
+Use an ample amount on the plywood, as it will tend to soak into the end grain of the inner plywood.

 Making a Wooden Toothed Gear

-Making the pattern is actually the hardest part of making any wood gear.
-Once that is done, it’s just a matter of drilling and cutting, in order to end up with the desired gear.
-I’d recommend printing the pattern on cover stock, rather than ordinary printer paper, if it is available.
-The heavier cover stock is less likely to become damaged in the process of using it, even though it would still be destroyed if cut.
+Making the pattern is the most challenging part of making any wood gear.
+Once that is done, it’s just a matter of drilling and cutting to get the desired gear.
+If cover stock is available, I’d recommend printing the pattern on it rather than on ordinary printer paper.
+The heavier cover stock is less likely to become damaged when used, even though it would still be destroyed if cut.

-Start by gluing the pattern to the piece of plywood that will be used to make the gear.
-I’d recommend using rubber cement for this.
+Start by gluing the pattern to the piece of plywood used to make the gear.
+I recommend using rubber cement for this.
 Gears can be of any thickness, but wooden gears of the type we are making are typically between ½” and ¾” thick.
-Rough cut the outer dimension of the gear.
+Rough-cut the outer dimension of the gear.

-As an alternative to gluing the pattern to the wood, the outline and all the pertinent points can be traced, if the pattern is cut out.
-This eliminates the worry about the pattern tearing, right in the middle of cutting out the gear.
+If the pattern is cut out, the outline and all the pertinent points can be traced as an alternative to gluing it to the wood.
+This eliminates the worry about the pattern tearing right be cutting out the gear.

-Using an automatic center punch, a scribe or a scratch awl, mark all the locations to be drilled.
-If we compare the first diagram, with all the guidelines with the second one, it’s clear that every other circle is drilled out, making the spaces between the teeth.
+Mark all the locations to be drilled using an automatic center punch, a scribe, or a scratch awl.
+If we compare the first diagram with all the guidelines with the second one, it’s clear that every other circle is drilled out, making the spaces between the teeth.
 The circles that represent the teeth themselves are not drilled out.
-Mark the center as well, as that will need a hole drilled in it as well.
+Mark the center as well, as that will need a hole drilled.

-Double check the hole locations, making sure that none of the teeth themselves were marked accidentally.
-Then drill a small pilot hole (1/8”) through the gear in all of the locations.
-Use a sacrificial backing board while drilling, to help prevent blowout.
+Double-check the hole locations, making sure that none of the teeth were marked accidentally.
+Then, drill a small pilot hole (1/8”) through the gear in all of the locations.
+Use a sacrificial backing board while drilling to help prevent blowout.

-Replace the drill bit with a ½” drill bit or whatever size the teeth of the gear are.
+Replace the drill bit with a ½” drill bit or whatever size the gear teeth are.
 Drill the hole out again, forming the space between the gear teeth.
-It may be necessary to do this in stages, unless a brad point drill is used.
+Unless a brad point drill is used, this may need to be done in stages.
 Drill out the center hole for the axle as well.

-The rest of the teeth need to be cut out on the band saw.
-However, the table should be tilted five degrees, to provide clearance for the gears to mesh together, if the gears are going to be used in a right-angle configuration.
+The rest of the teeth must be cut out on the band saw.
+However, the table should be tilted five degrees to provide clearance for the gears to mesh together if the gears are used in a right-angle configuration.
 Cut only the right side of each slot and then tilt the table five degrees to the other side so that both sides of the teeth will be beveled equally.
-If the table doesn’t tilt in the other direction (many don’t), then clamp a piece of plywood to the table, with a spacer underneath the right side, so as to create a five degree tilt in the other direction.
+If the table doesn’t tilt in the other direction (many don’t), then clamp a piece of plywood to the table with a spacer underneath the right side to create a five-degree tilt in the other direction.

 With the teeth cut in both directions, go back around the outside of the gear, cutting the teeth off to length.
-Smooth the teeth out with a file and then sand the entire thing.
+Smooth the teeth with a file, then sand the entire thing.

 Cutting the Teeth on a Router

 It is also possible to cut the teeth on a router table.
-In order to do so, it is necessary to make a simple sled for the gear blank to rid upon, and clamp two pieces of wood to the router table to act as fences.
-The overall shape of this is trapezoidal, with the angle of the fences and the sides of the sled match the angle needed for the sides of the gear teeth.
+To do so, a simple sled for the gear blank to ride upon and two pieces of wood clamped to the router table to act as fences are necessary.
+The overall shape of this is trapezoidal, with the angle of the fences and the sides of the sled matching the angle needed for the sides of the gear teeth.
 The sum of the space between the sled and the two fences controls the size of the teeth.

-To use this jig, once it is set up, the fence is slid along one of the fences to cut one side of the gap between teeth and then slid along the other fence to cut the other side of that gap.
-A block clamped to the back of the router table can be useful in ensuring that the router bit doesn’t cut too deep.
+Once this jig is set up, the fence is slid along one of the fences to cut one side of the gap between teeth and then slid along the other fence to cut the other side of that gap.
+A block clamped to the back of the router table can help ensure that the router bit doesn’t cut too deep.